Posted on January 11, 2015 by Hannah

 We stopped over the oldest house in Dagupan.

 My uncle and cousin setting up the mood music (nipple slip.. >_<).
 We went back to the family compound to have lunch.
 I was busy taking photos while my aunts and lady cousins cooked freshly caught seafood from our boa trip earlier.

 my little niece, Anna – so shy and dainty.

 3 Ostriches and 1 horse in our uncle’s backyard.

 my adorable niece Neya with her honest to goodness smile.
 SQUEEEZZE.

 Last days of summer ….

-I'm Hannah a visual artist from Manila, Philippines.
-I have a cat named Shroom and we live in an art gallery.
+I'm Hannah, a visual artist from Manila, Philippines.
+I'am currently living in Providence, Rhode Island with my inventor extraordinaire husband,Alex, while studying Interior Architecture in RISD.
+I have a cat named Shroom and a upcoming new born baby.
 Hopefully i get to tell my stories and musings here when I'm not lazy or busy... or lazy. :P Oh and all photos are taken by me unless noted otherwise.